 An orchestral version of Paul and Linda McCartney’s 1971 album Ram, Thrillington was recorded that same year but was released under the pseudonym Percy ‘Thrills’ Thrillington in 1977.

 The songs were re-recorded over three days at EMI Studios in Abbey Road, London, from 15-17 June 1971, and was mixed on the 18th.
-Paul McCartney was the producer, but didn't perform during the sessions.
+Paul McCartney was the producer, but did not perform during the sessions.

 Hewson was sent an advance pressing of the Ram recordings, and re-arranged them with little or no involvement from McCartney.